 - Take on a more rigorous or engaging courseload

-- Experiencing college courses instructed by Penn State faculty
+- Experience college courses taught by Penn State faculty

 Pennsylvania Child Protective Services Law (PACPSL) Compliance Statement